monix/monix.io/_tut/docs/3x/reactive/observable.md

 // 2: O completed
 ```

-`Subscriber` has underlying `Scheduler` which can be used to run `producerLoop` inside of `Observable.create`.
+`Subscriber` has an underlying `Scheduler` which can be used to run `producerLoop` inside of `Observable.create`.
-Note that the function is still pure - no side effect can be observed before `Observable` is executed.
+Note that the function is still pure - no side effect can be observed before the `Observable` is executed.

-`Task#runToFuture` returns `CancelableFuture`.
-We can use it to return `Cancelable` from function, or we can just use `Cancelable.empty`.
+`Task#runToFuture` returns a `CancelableFuture`.
+You can use it to return a `Cancelable` from a function, or you can just use
+`Cancelable.empty`.
 The former choice will be able to cancel a `producerLoop` during `delayExecution(100.millis)` if the `source` is canceled.
-The latter will shortcircuit when a `Stop` event is returned.
+The latter will short-circuit when a `Stop` event is returned.

 ### Observable.repeatEvalF + concurrent data structure

-`monix-catnap` module provides [ConcurrentQueue](https://monix.io/api/3.0/monix/catnap/ConcurrentQueue.html) which can be used
+The `monix-catnap` module provides a [ConcurrentQueue](https://monix.io/api/3.0/monix/catnap/ConcurrentQueue.html) which can be used
-with `Observable.repeatEvalF` builder to create `Observable` from it.
+with the `Observable.repeatEvalF` builder to create an `Observable` from it.

 ```tut:silent
 import monix.catnap.ConcurrentQueue